-You must get approval from each Indian Tribe participating in self-governance by resolution or other official action.
+Applicant must get approval from each Indian Tribe participating in self-governance by resolution or other official action.
 See 25 U.S.C.
 5383(c)(1)(B).

-Note: If you have already successfully completed the planning phase required and requested participation in the IHS Tribal Self-Governance Program by official Tribal action, you are not eligible for this funding opportunity.
+Note: If the applicant has already successfully completed the planning phase required and requested participation in the IHS Tribal Self-Governance Program by official Tribal action, then the applicant is not eligible for this funding opportunity.

-You must show a history of financial stability and ability to manage finances for 3 consecutive fiscal years.
+Applicant must show a history of financial stability and ability to manage finances for 3 consecutive fiscal years.
 See 25 U.S.C.
 5383(c)(1)(C).